IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“God only exists in people’s minds.
 Especially in Japan, God's always has been a kind of flexible concept.
 Look at what happened to the war. **Douglas MacArthur ordered the divine emperor to quit being a God, and he did**, making a speech saying he was just an ordinary person.”

 ― <a href="https://en.wikipedia.org/wiki/Shin%27ichi_Hisamatsu" target="_blank">Shin'ichi Hisamatsu</a>

+>“If you can convince the lowest white man he's better than the best colored man, he won't notice you're picking his pocket.
+Hell, give him somebody to look down on, and he'll empty his pockets for you.”

+― <a href="https://en.wikipedia.org/wiki/Lyndon_B._Johnson" target="_blank">Lyndon B. Johnson</a>

 >“Doubts about the existence of free will and individuals are nothing new, of course.
 More than 2,000 years ago thinkers in India, China and Greece argued that ‘the individual self is an illusion’.
 Yet such doubts don’t really change history much unless they have a practical impact on economics, politics and day-to-day life. **Humans are masters of cognitive dissonance**, and we allow ourselves to believe one thing in the laboratory and an altogether different thing in the courthouse or in parliament.
 Just as Christianity didn’t disappear the day Darwin published On the Origin of Species, so liberalism won’t vanish just because scientists have reached the conclusion that there are no free individuals.”